sushantvema/sushantvema.github.io/content/notes/deepeval.md

 publish: true
 ---

-This document will represent my takeaways from doing a deep-dive on DeepEval, an open-source LLm evaluation framework.
+This document will represent my takeaways from doing a deep-dive on DeepEval, an open-source LLM evaluation framework.
 This research is motivated by a current initiative to build robust evaluation pipelines during my [[letter_to_potential_employers#Data Science / ML Engineering @ Influential.co|contract project at Influential.co]].

 # References and Communities
 - [Confident AI Weekly Newsletter](https://www.confident-ai.com/blog)